 Visit this site regularly to check for updates, and free educational resources you will be able to download and use in your communities.
 Please email Isabel at email@example.com for more information and how you can participate in the #CrossSAFE initiative.

 Whether you are a parent/caregiver looking for information on rail safety, or an organization looking to share information with your community, these resources will make it easy to learn about rail safety and prevent injuries.

 This useful Tip Sheet for Parents and Caregivers provides key information on rail safety.
 These tips will help you ensure your family is rail safety savvy.
 Print, distribute to your networks, or share on social media with the hashtag #CrossSAFE.
 For more free downloadable materials, visit our #CrossSAFE Resources page.

 Resources for communities

 Parachute is seeking to build capacity within communities across the country to educate Canadians about injury prevention and rail safety.
 We've developed tools for #CrossSAFE community grant recipients, for use in their next #CrossSAFE event/campaign, to raise awareness of rail safety in their region.
-Visit our Resources for Communities page now, to download these free tools - and help prevent rail-related injuries and fatalities.
+Visit our #CrossSAFE Resources page now, to download these free tools - and help prevent rail-related injuries and fatalities.